samiemostafavi/SoapyADRV9361/README.md

 sudo sysctl -w net.core.rmem_max=12582912;
 ```

-### ADRV Board
+### On the ADRV Board

-Copy "board" folder to the SD card and then run make.
+1. Copy "board/iio-udp" folder into the SD card "rootfs/home/analog/iio-udp"

-NOTE: In the current version make should be done after every boot-up.
+2. Insert the line below into "crontab -e":
+   `@reboot make -C ~/iio-udp/make_log.tx 2>&1`
+3. Reboot the board

+All the logs are stored in "analog/iio-udp/server_log.txt".

 ## Dependencies